Best Indoor Plants

 Plant Care Home

-Ferns can be a little intolerant of conditions that don't meet their requirements.
-Some indoor plants will survive just about anywhere but ferns need constant moisture and more humidity than many plants.
-Bright light is the proper placement for most ferns though a few may tolerate a lower light situation.
+Fern plants can be a somewhat intolerant of conditions that don't meet their requirements.
+Some indoor plants will survive, if not thrive, just about anywhere.
+Fern plants need constant moisture and more humidity than many plants.
+Bright, indirect light is the proper placement for most ferns though a few may tolerate a lower light situation.

 Be prepared to spend more time on ferns than you would on some other plants.
 My pick for the easiest fern to be grown in the home would be the Bird's Nest Fern, Asplenium Nidus.
 It is fairly easy as fern plants go and will not make the mess that many other ferns do when they drop leaflets.